How Fiber Keeps Your Brain and Heart in Shape

 Most Americans don’t eat enough high-fiber foods, according to current guidelines by the U.S. Department of Agriculture and U.S. Department of Health and Human Services.
 Women need 25 grams of fiber per day, but usually consume only 13 grams.
 Men need 38 grams per day, but eat only about 17.

-• Eat two cups of fruit and two and a half cups of vegetables each day.
+• Eat two cups of fruit and two-and-a-half cups of vegetables each day.
 Beans, sweet potatoes, cauliflower and berries are good sources of fiber.

 • Eat the peels of your apples and potatoes.